Thasami601/TeamPowerPackage/README.md

 # TeamPowerPackage
-This package will collate eskom data and give insight into the major issues affecting the power utility This will be achieved through the collection of functions encoded in this package
+This package will collate Eskom data and calculate metrics.
+This will be achieved through the collection of functions encoded in this package

 # Eskom Insights